dotlang/language/doc/RFE.md

 I said "With immutability, we can only use array with hard coded values" But maybe that's not true.
 We can create an array and at the same time, provide a generation function to allocate it's cells.
 `let x: array[int] := createArray[int](count, iter0: Iter, gen: func(iter: Iter, index:int)->{int, Iter})`

-? - Make `binary` the primitive data type.
+Y - Make `binary` the primitive data type.
 And make `array` in std.
 But what will be the difference between these two?
 `binary` can be more general.
 It is a flat memory block.
 But array uses binary to store a number of data items of the same type.
 `let x: binary = [1,2, "A", '4']` is valid and compiler will allocate appropriate memory block and set the values there.
 `let x: binary = allocBinary(byte_count, body: func(index:int)->binary)`.